Advice from Successful Startup Founders: How Do You Find Great New Business Ideas?

 If you have a big or complex decision to make, try taking 24 hours to allow for some breathing room.
 Then you can revisit the decision or idea.
 The extra time ensures you’re contemplating with a clear mind and tuning into your intuition.
 If your gut feeling is the same as before, then this is telling you something.
 Always listen to your gut when it comes to new business ideas.

-TAKEAWAY: What to Remember About Finding New Business Ideas & Choosing Areas of Expertise
+TAKEAWAY: What to Remember About Finding New Business Ideas & Choosing Your Area of Expertise

-When finding new business ideas or choosing an area of expertise, you don’t have to see the entire path ahead of you.
-You only have to figure out how to take that first step.
+Focus on figuring out how to take that first step.
 Don’t be afraid to ask yourself questions.
-Look at problems in creative ways, so that you can find a path that you’re excited to pursue.
+Look at problems in creative ways so that you can find a direction that you’re excited to pursue.

 You’ll develop your business idea along the way, as you learn more about your audience and their needs.
-The best business balances your unique skills and the desires of your audience.
+The best business ideas balance your unique skills and the desires of your audience.

 Did you enjoy our article on “How Do You Find Great New Business Ideas“?
 If so, don’t miss these interviews with some of our featured startup founders and industry experts: